Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

 \section{Proposed Method}

-\cref{fig:avocodo_system} describes the overall architecture of Avocodo.
-It has a single generator and the proposed two discriminators.
-Taking a mel-spectrogram as input, the generator outputs not only a full-resolution waveform but also intermediate outputs.
-Then the CoMBD discriminates the full-resolution waveform and its downsampled waveforms along with the intermediate outputs.
-The PQMF is used as a low-pass filter to downsample the full-resolution waveform.
+\cref{fig:avocodo_system}a describes the overall architecture of Avocodo.
+It consists of a single generator and the two proposed discriminators.
+Taking a mel-spectrogram as input, the generator outputs not only full-resolution waveforms but also intermediate outputs.
+Subsequently, the CoMBD discriminates the full-resolution waveform and its downsampled waveforms along with the intermediate outputs; the PQMF is used as a low-pass filter to downsample the full-resolution waveform.
 Additionally, the SBD discriminates sub-band signals obtained by the PQMF analysis.